So, about what happened in the Sept of Baelor…

 The idea of making Fargo into a TV show has been around almost since the movie itself hit theaters, and it’s always seemed to me a terrible one given the idiosyncratic nature of the source material.
 In 1997 a pilot was even shot, though never picked up, featuring a pre-Sopranos Edie Falco in the role of Marge Gunderson, the iconic police chief played by Frances McDormand in the film.
 But the FX show takes a different approach from such would-be sequels, bringing back not the original characters but instead merely their types.
 And the result is, to my considerable surprise, very, very good.

 Read more.
 [Image: FX]

-Our roundtable discusses “Incidentals,” the eighth episode of the HBO show’s third season.
+Our roundtable on “The Lion and the Rose,” the second episode of HBO show’s fourth season.

 Read more.
 [Image: HBO]